 - Do not change the intake regimen by yourself.
 It may take some time for the medication to start working, so be patient and continue taking it as directed.
 Some types of anxiety medications start working within 30 minutes and relieve symptoms fast, while others, prescribed for long-term treatment, may take a few weeks to bring effects.

 - Attend follow-up appointments.
 It is important to attend follow-up appointments with your healthcare provider to monitor your symptoms and make any necessary adjustments to your medication regimen.

 Who Can Prescribe Anxiety Medication?

 Prescription of antidepressants or other uncontrolled anti-anxiety medications does not require any special requirements on the part of doctors.
-However, in order to get benzodiazepines, you must be approved by a DEA-licensed physician since these are classified as controlled substances with abuse potential.
-If the doctor you see is not DEA-licensed, they may not be able to prescribe these drugs.
+However, in order to get benzodiazepines, you must be approved by a DEA-licensed physician since these are classified as

 In addition, your healthcare professional should have the appropriate training and expertise to both prescribe medications and manage your medication regimen.
 In the United States, anxiety medication can be prescribed by these healthcare providers: